 During our time in Australia we will look for some of the country’s incredible and unique animals, including Platypus, Short-beaked Echidna, Koala, Red Kangaroo, Eastern Grey Kangaroo, Common Ringtail Possum, Common Brushtail Possum, Musky Rat Kangaroo, and Common Wombat.
 The birds in Australia are incredible, but so are the mammals, reptiles, and amphibians that we will see; they combine to result in an awesome wildlife-filled experience.
 This continent is a naturalist’s dream!

-Itinerary (17 days/16 nights):
+Itinerary (17 days/16 nights)

 Day 1.
-Melbourne to Aireys Inlet
+Arrival in Melbourne and travel to Aireys Inlet

-After our morning arrival at Melbourne International Airport we drive to the world-famous Werribee Western Treatment Plant.
-Included in the Ramsar list of Wetlands of International Importance in 1983, this extremely rich site contains a network of sewage treatment lagoons, unmodified saltmarsh, creeks, and lakes, which host large numbers of both sedentary and migratory waterbirds.
+We drive around Melbourne to the world-famous Werribee Western Treatment Plant area along the coast.
+Included in the Ramsar list of Wetlands of International Importance in 1983, this extremely rich, huge area contains a network of sewage treatment lagoons, unmodified saltmarsh, creeks, and lakes, which host large numbers of both sedentary and migratory waterbirds.
 We will navigate a series of roads around this area where water levels permit.
-Among a wide assortment of other species, Freckled Duck, Pink-eared Duck, and Musk Duck will be top priorities, as well as the secretive Australian Crake and the highly localized Striated Fieldwren.
+Among a wide assortment of other species Freckled Duck, Pink-eared Duck, and Musk Duck will be top priorities, as well as the secretive Australian Crake and the highly localized Striated Fieldwren.
 The area is often great for raptors, and we may find Black-shouldered Kite, Wedge-tailed Eagle, Australian Hobby, and Brown Falcon.

 Overnight: Aireys Inlet